f-forcher/blog-posts/Polynomial Chaos.md

 In this section, we recall some basic facts of differential equations, vector spaces, polynomials, and the like.
 Feel free to skip and consult as needed if you are already familiar with all of these terms.

-## The unidimensional harmonic oscillator
+## Ordinary Differential Equations: the unidimensional harmonic oscillator
 Let's have a look at the equation of motion of an unidimensional oscillator, a basic ordinary differential equation[^1] from physics:

 [^1]: Recall that a differential equation is similar to a standard equation, but while the solution of the latter is a